GhouI/GhouI/README.md

-<br>I am a software engineer from the UK who is passionate about software development.
+<br>Software engineer from the UK who is passionate about software development.
 ###
 ###